bowdens/COMP2511-project/UserStories.md

 #### Acceptance Criteria:
 1. For all levels of this type the treasure must be located in a spot where it is possible to be collected by the player
 2. There must be a treasure sprite in the corner of the screen to indicate to the player that collecting the treasure is the objective of the dungeon
-3. If treasure collection is the main goal of the dungeon, when all treasure is collected, the dungeon should be completed and the player will be taken back to the main menu
+3. If treasure collection is the main goal of the dungeon, when all treasure is collected, the dungeon should be completed and the player will be taken back to the main menu (or next level?)

 ### User Story 2.2: As a player, I want there to be enemies with various behaviours so that it makes the dungeon more challenging